telegram-bot-rb/telegram-bot/README.md

 New instance of controller is instantiated for each update.
 This way every update is processed in isolation from others.

+Bot controllers like usual rails controllers provides features like callbacks, `rescue_from` and instrumentation.

 ```ruby
 class Telegram::WebhookController < Telegram::Bot::UpdatesController
   # use callbacks like in any other controllers